ARK1998/journalApp/ReadMe.md

-Create requests for each endpoint (POST, GET, PUT, DELETE) using the URLs and JSON bodies provided above.
+Create requests for POST, GET, PUT, and DELETE using the URLs and JSON bodies above.

-Set the appropriate HTTP method and Content-Type: application/json for POST and PUT requests.
+Set Content-Type: application/json for POST and PUT.